Seattle 4, Oakland 3 | Federal News Network

 |0

-a-struck out for Piscotty in the 7th. b-singled for Wilson in the 7th. c-singled for Bauers in the 7th.
+a-homered for Piscotty in the 7th. b-singled for Andrus in the 9th.

-Runners left in scoring position_Oakland 3 (Andrus 2); Seattle 5 (Kelenic, Raleigh, Crawford, Torrens).
-RISP_Oakland 0 for 2; Seattle 0 for 6.
+Runners left in scoring position_Oakland 3 (Lowrie, Canha, Chapman); Seattle 3 (Kelenic, Bauers, Torrens).
+RISP_Oakland 1 for 6; Seattle 3 for 6.

 |Oakland